Anglo-French War (1778–1783): Aftermath

-As a result of the peace, France and Britain returned nearly all the territories they had taken from each other since 1778.
+As a result of the 1783 Anglo-French Treaty of Versailles, France and Britain returned nearly all the territories they had taken from each other since 1778.

 For the French the results of the war were mixed; they succeeded in their war aim to separate America from Britain.
 The gains however were meagre – the tiny island of Tobago, which they had captured in 1781, and also some territory around the Senegal River in Africa which it had lost to Britain in 1763.
 The whole arrangement for fishing around the Newfoundland coast had to be renegotiated because of the rights awarded to the Americans.
 France was unable to reverse the humiliation of 1762 – India, Canada and Britain's West Indian colonies, all gains from 1762, remained intact.
 Aside from some lamentation, Britons were not traumatized by the loss of America.
 In addition to the fact that cultural and economic ties soon revived between America, Britain had effectively won the last year of the global war.
 They ended up with good trade links with their former colonists and out traded France within months of the final peace treaty.
 As the French foreign minister Vergennes later put it, "The English buy peace rather than make it".

 For France however the cost of the war would leave a serious mark; over 1.3 billion livres had been spent over the five year conflict.
 On top of the costs of French ship building after the Seven Years' war, the debt caused major economic and political problems and, as the country struggled to pay its debts, this eventually led to the Financial Crisis of 1786 and ultimately to the French Revolution in 1789.